 - Improve class climate while reducing test anxiety and bullying.

 - Apply mindfulness to student-teacher interpersonal communication.

 - Develop mindful approaches to the organization of space, routines, and procedures at all grade levels.

 - Learn mindfulness tools for both personal and professional use.

 You will choose a topic for your final project that relates to your classroom/school.
-For example, explore using mindful practices for students with ADHD or focus your project to assist your administrator with evidenced-based school-wide initiatives for mindfulness programs.
+For example, explore using mindful practices for students with ADHD or focus your project to assist your administrator with evidence-based school-wide initiatives for mindfulness programs.

 Three semester hours of graduate credit